Believe it or not, there’s no filter on that shot.

 - 4-5 very small beets, with greens (ideally, they’re the same size as the turnips)

 - 2 cloves of garlic, minced

 - 1 bunch of chopped red scallions, including green parts

 - good olive oil

 Preheat your oven to 425°.
 Trim the greens from the turnips and the beets, leaving an inch or so of the stems.
 Leave the “tails” on the root ends, too, or you’ll have a beet-bloody mess before you’re ready for it.
 Wash the roots and toss them in a bowl with a few glugs of olive oil and a little salt and pepper.
 Wash the greens and set them aside for later.

-Roast the roots for about 10 minutes, until the turnips are starting to brown and the beets are tender when pierced with a knife.
+Roast the roots for 10-15 minutes, until the turnips are starting to brown and the beets are tender when pierced with a knife.
 If your beets and turnips are roughly the same size, they’ll cook at the same rate; if they’re not, you might need to roast one or the other for a bit longer.